How to Adjust a Toilet Float and Fill Valve Fast!

 how-to-adjust-a-toilet-fill-valve

 A float cup is also called a float cylinder.
 It is relatively smaller than a float ball.
 Float cups are installed on the vertical body of the fill valve.
-They are very popular with modern toilets since they can be used with both single flush and dual flush toilets.
+They are very popular with modern toilets since they can be used with single- and dual-flush toilets.

 3. Internal Float

-If your toilet refills noisily then this is the toilet float you need to buy.
-This type of toilet float is relatively new and is a slight improvement to the float cup.
-The main advantage of installing one of this is that it refills slowly and has a more precise water shut off.
+If your toilet refills noisily, then this is the toilet float you need to buy.
+This type of toilet float is relatively new and slightly improved than the float cup.
+The main advantage of installing one is that it refills slowly and has a more precise water shut-off.

 When to Adjust Your Toilet Float